 Department of Health Education & Behavior

-Dr. McVay is a member in several leading professional organizations including Society of Behavior Medicine (SBM) and The Obesity Society (TOS), where she has served as an early career representative of the finance committee.
+Dr. McVay is a member of several professional organizations including The Obesity Society (TOS) and Society of Behavior Medicine (SBM), where she previously served as chair of the Publication Council.
 She has received awards for research presentations from the Society of Behavior Medicine, The Obesity Society, and the American Society for Metabolic and Bariatric Surgery.
 She has published in leading journals, including American Journal of Preventive Medicine, Annals of Internal Medicine, Genetics in Medicine, and Translational Behavioral Medicine.
 She has also been selected for competitive, specialized NIH-funded training institutes in mhealth and behavioral randomized clinical trials.